DPDK/dpdk/doc/guides/nics/gve.rst

 if one had not been provided before.
 Attempting to set hash types alone without the existence of a set key will result in a failed request.

+As stated above, the RSS redirection table has exactly 128 entries.
+The RSS hash must be configured before the redirection table can be updated using the standard interface.
+Because the initial RSS hash creates a default redirection table, the redirection table will be available for querying upon initial hash configuration.
+When performing redirection table updates, it is possible to update individual table entries.